 Once you can complete the necessary accessibility checks with this checklist, you’ll have a good idea of your web pages’ accessibility issues.
 As a website owner, you want to thoroughly audit or evaluate the site- a comprehensive check of your website against the WCAG 2.0/2.1 Level AA standard.
 You can find out what that entails in a separate article on accessibility audits.
 As web users, you want to contact the organizations, reporting inaccessible web pages or accessibility problems.

 Let me drop this infographic with a few tips to make your website accessible here.

 Web accessibility is the inclusive practice of ensuring people with disabilities can understand, navigate, and use the web.
 One should not wait for a lawsuit to ensure WCAG, ADA, and Section 508 Federal standards compliance.

 Here are some five routes of doing this.

 Your website must be navigable using only a keyboard.
 Keep in mind that blind users and users with motor disabilities rely on a keyboard for web navigation

 Use an adequate font size.
-Confirm text size and contrast against compliance standard to help users with visual impairments and the old aged.
+Confirm text size and contrast against compliance standards to help users with visual impairments and the old aged.

-Provide captions and transcript for multimedia.
+Provide captions and transcripts for multimedia.
 Provide a transcript for audio and video files to help users with hearing, and visual impairments.

 IMAGE ALT TEXT